EslamMohamedAbdelmaqsoud/SchoolManagementSystem/README.md

 ## :dart: About ##

-A school management system (SMS) is a tool that helps schools organize and manage information.
-It's like a digital filing cabinet and organizer for everything related to students, classes, subjects, and years.
+School Management System (SMS) is an Odoo project that helps schools organize and manage information.
+It is like a digital filing cabinet and organizer for everything related to students, classes, subjects, and years, and it is a system that suits all the needs of school institutions using Python, Restful APIs, and PostgreSQL.

 ## :rocket: Technologies ##